yigbt/deepFPlearn/README.md

 ### Set up DFPL in a conda environment

-To use this tool outside the Singularity container first create the respective conda environment:
+To use this tool in a conda environment:

 1. Create the conda env from scratch